 But Joseph Palmer managed to make life difficult for his persecutors.
 He wrote letters to the Worcester County sheriff complaining of his ill treatment.
 Once he even sent him all the food he’d been given in a day to show how little he was fed.
 He also sent letters to the local newspapers, which picked them up.

-His case became an embarrassment to the county, and several delegations came to the jail to ask him to pay his fine and leave.
+His case began to embarrass the county, and several delegations came to the jail to ask him to pay his fine and leave.
 Judge David Brigham visited him with a letter from his mother, begging him to come home.
 Still he refused.
 Finally his jailers carried him out of the jail in a chair and set him on the sidewalk.

 The story doesn’t quite end there.
 Joseph Palmer began to advocate prison reform and an end to slavery.
 He attended a convention of philanthropists in Boston, where he met William Lloyd Garrison, Ralph Waldo Emerson and Bronson Alcott.